2021 Houston Texans season: Week 11: at Tennessee Titans

 Houston only had 190 yards of total offense compared to Tennessee's 420, but the Titans turned the ball over five times during the game and turned it over on downs twice.
 Tennessee quarterback Ryan Tannehill threw four interceptions, three of which happened in Houston territory.
 During a punt return, Chester Rogers muffed a punt that was recovered by Tremon Smith for Houston at the Tennessee 5-yard line.

 Week 12: vs. New York Jets

 Week 13: vs. Indianapolis Colts

 Starting quarterback Tyrod Taylor was benched in the third quarter in favor of rookie Davis Mills.
 Taylor finished 5-of-13 for 45 yards with an interception.
 With the loss, the Texans were the first team to be eliminated from playoff contention.
 This loss also marked the first time in franchise history the Texans were shut out at home during the regular season, and their second home shutout loss after their 30–0 Wild Card Round loss to the Kansas City Chiefs in the 2015 season.

 Week 14: vs. Seattle Seahawks

-At the end of the first half, kicker Ka'imi Fairbairn made a 61-yard field goal, setting a franchise record for longest field goal made.
+At the end of the first half, kicker Kaʻimi Fairbairn made a 61-yard field goal, setting a franchise record for longest field goal made.